 The Center’s primary focus is the development of purpose during adolescence and beyond.
 Purpose is a forward-looking intention to accomplish goals that are meaningful to the self and of consequence to the world beyond the self.
 A growing body of evidence indicates that purpose is associated with academic achievement, vocational success, energy, resilience, and psychological and physical health throughout the lifespan.
 Purpose can be found in family, work, faith, and other important life missions.
 More »

-The Center's research agenda examines issues of adolescent learning, identity, and character formation in an array of settings found in modern society.
+The Center's research agenda examines learning in the adolescent and early adult years, purpose, identity, and character formation in an array of settings found in contemporary society.